 The Parties will meet to discuss the Proposed Transaction and the necessary agreements relating thereto.
 EPMI and The Cities may conduct a due diligence investigation regarding the Proposed Transaction.
 The Cities will assist EPMI in such investigation and The Cities will disclose to EPMI all relevant information in The Cities’ possession pertaining thereto.
 It is understood that EPMI and The Cities are not, by virtue of this Agreement, undertaking any liability with regard to the Proposed Transaction; any such undertaking would be addressed in a subsequent definitive agreement.

 2. Neither Party is obligated hereunder to enter into any definitive agreement with the other, with respect to the Proposed Transaction.
-It is currently anticipated, however, that any such definitive agreement will include, without limitation, the basic business points identified in Exhibit “A” attached hereto.
+It is currently anticipated, however, that any such definitive agreement will include, without limitation, the basic business points identified in Exhibit “A” attached hereto It is expected that the definitive agreements will include an asset management agreement and a scheduling services agreement.

 3. Within ten (10) working days after the effective date hereof, the Parties shall jointly develop an initial meeting schedule to conduct a feasibility study and to establish certain milestones to be achieved and a schedule for their achievement, and related matters.